 Please be aware that due to report processing and turn-around times we will not be able to offer screening appointments or referrals for full diagnostic assessments to students within the last 5 months of their course end date.
 For final year undergraduates or students on single-year courses with an end date of 31st July, the cutoff date is Monday 12th February 2018.
 If it becomes too late to offer a screening/assessment, we could still offer an appointment for advice to discuss options that may be available.

-We use the term 'learning difference' to refer to dyslexia and other specific learning difficulties (SpLDs).
+We use the term 'learning difference' to refer to dyslexia and other specific learning differences (SpLDs).
 Everyone has their own learning style and prefers to learn in different ways.
 No one person is the same and we do not like to put people into 'boxes', as everybody learns in different ways.
 The term 'neuro-diverse' means that learning differences can sometimes overlap each other.

 If you think that you may have dyslexia and/or another learning difference, please take the time to look at the information below and consider booking an SpLD screening if it feels applicable.